mymi14s/quotes_library/README.md

 **Overview**

 This Python library is designed to provide an easy and efficient quotes retrieval.
 It supports various query options, including filtering by category, author, selecting a random quote, or specifying the number of quotes to retrieve.
 This library is perfect for applications that need to display inspirational, humorous,  thematic and other quotes to users.
-It comprise 500k quotes.
+It comprise 500k quotes and 100+ categories.

 **Features**